Low Carbon Fishing Fleet Fellowship

 To apply, send a cover letter and resume to Sarah Schumann, Director of the Fishery Friendly Climate Action Campaign, at fisheryfriendlyclimateaction@gmail.com.
 In your letter, please describe your history and involvement in fisheries, and then answer the following questions:

-How will you ensure broad participation and input from across your local fishing community when developing your state-level roadmapping project?
+• How will you ensure broad participation and input from across your local fishing community when developing your state-level or fleet-level action agenda project?
 (100 words)

 We will follow up with you for a phone interview within one week after your application deadline.